hashicorp/design-system/website/docs/about/support.md

 Many resources and links on this page are only available to HashiCorp employees.
 !!!

-We're happy to provide support to HashiCorp product teams that use Helios.
+We’re happy to provide support to HashiCorp product teams that use Helios.
 Use these resources to get help if you get stuck.

 ## Live support